logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-For the virtual network select the virtual network which was created by AKS, in our example this was hopsworksstagevnet154.
-Then press add.
+For the virtual network select the virtual network which was created by AKS, in our example this was *hopsworksstagevnet154*.
+Then press *Add*.

 <p align="center">
   <figure>